fkarg/fkarg.github.io/drafts/seven-habits.md

 - align reward system with goals and values in your mission statement
 - Win/Win: makes person accountable to perform and evaluate results and provides consequences as natural result of performance.
-- arrive at Win/Win by seperating the person from the problem and focus on interests not positions, insist on external objective agreed criteria
+- arrive at Win/Win by separating the person from the problem and focus on interests not positions, insist on external objective agreed criteria
     - see the problem from the other perspective
-    - identiy key issues and concerns
+    - identify key issues and concerns
     - determine what results would constitute fully acceptable solutions
     - identify possible actions